limitlessloop/vets.gov-status/scripts/migration_status/VBMS.md

 CAS architecture review completed (proposed plan to refactor, rearchitect, etc.)          |      | Not CAS, but others? (note to kelly to ask DSVA)
 Approved architecture by ITOPs              |      | ask Gary / Chris Intake checklist 100% completed               | N/A     | Checklist in development by CAS
-COMPLETED ALL OIT Intake Tasks                 |  Red | No VIPR ID; should this be broken into smaller projects given size and entered in VIPR?
+COMPLETED ALL OIT Intake Tasks                 |   | No VIPR ID; should this be broken into smaller projects given size and entered in VIPR?
 Example: Phase 1: migrate data from Terramark using AWS Snowball.

 ### ECSO / VAEC Detailed Migration Planning
 Task                                              | Status    | Comments (only if yellow or red)